-If you find yourself a victim of one of these posts, it can be difficult to determine how to file a defamatory claim.
+If you find yourself a victim of one of these posts, it can be difficult to determine how to file a defamation claim.
 This article will define internet defamation and discuss who to hold accountable and where to file your claim.
-If you have further questions, contact one of RM Warner Law’s experienced internet business lawyers to discuss your case further.
+If you have further questions, contact an RM Warner Law experienced internet business lawyer to discuss your case further.

 Internet defamation constitutes false, published statements made to a third party via a website or a social media platform that have the potential to damage one’s reputation.
 These statements often arise from negligence or malicious intent.
 Like individuals, businesses can sue for defamation through specific claims referred to as trade libels.